U.N. Security Council president dismisses U.S. sanctions move on Iran | Law-Order

 Indonesia's U.N.
 Ambassador Dian Triansyah Djani, council president for August, was responding to a question from Russia and China on the issue during a meeting on the Middle East.
 U.S. Ambassador Kelly Craft hit back after Djani spoke.

 "Let me just make it really, really clear: the Trump administration has no fear in standing in limited company on this matter," she told the council.
 "I only regret that other members of this council have lost their way and now find themselves standing in the company of terrorists."
-It was not immediately clear if the assessment by Indonesia would end the U.S. push to reimpose all international sanctions on Iran, a 30-day process that U.S. Secretary of State Mike Pompeo said he triggered on Thursday by lodging a complaint with the council accusing Iran of breaching the 2015 nuclear deal.
+U.S. Secretary of State Mike Pompeo said he triggered on Thursday a 30-day process to reimpose all international sanctions on Iran by lodging a complaint with the council accusing Iran of breaching the 2015 nuclear deal.

+Russia's U.N.
+Ambassador Vassily Nebenzia said he hoped the United States would now drop its bid to snapback Iran sanctions, "which is not only illegal, but simply will not lead to achieving the result that was envisaged by the United States."
+Nebenzia's deputy Dmitry Polyanskiy summed up the Indonesian assessment in a Twitter post: "It means, there is NO SNAPBACK."

 ALSO READ